Lie algebra deformations in characteristic 2: Modular vectorial Lie algebras as deforms of each other

-\ssec{Poisson Lie algebras} Consider the Lie algebra $\fpo_B(d;\un)$, where $B=(B_{ij})$ is an alternate (anti-symmetric, so to say) non-degenerate bilinear form on a $d$-dimensional space.
-The space of this algebra coincides with $\cO[d;\uN]$, and the Poisson bracket is defined as
+\ssec{Poisson Lie algebras} We consider the Lie algebra $\fpo_B(d;\uN)$, where $B=(B_{ij})$ is an alternate (the analog of antisymmetric for $p=2$) nondegenerate bilinear form on a $d$-dimensional space.
+The space of this algebra coincides with $\cO(d;\uN)$, and the Poisson bracket is defined by eq.~\eqref{P.B.}.